 Stormwater: Southern California Region

-Integrated Regional Water Management Implementation Grant Program (Proposition 1) – Deptartment of Water Resources
+Integrated Regional Water Management Implementation Grant Program (Proposition 1) – Department of Water Resources

 Public agencies, nonprofits, public utilities, federally recognized and California State Native American tribes and mutual water companies.
 Applicants must work with their local regional water agency throughout the application process.

-Due dates for pre-applications for the current funding cycle vary regionally.
-Pre-applications for the Santa Ana IRWM region are due September 6, 2019.
+Due dates for final applications for the current funding cycle vary regionally.
+Final applications for the Santa Ana IRWM region are due November 1, 2019.

 Medium to High